 From Asian Drug Lord to Asian Drug Laws

-While not all of the Golden Triangle is a large swath of lawless territory that solely produces opium, but with many of the villages and small towns being poor communities within the Golden Triangle it should not be a surprise that any occupant of the communities indulge in the local production of narcotics.
+While not all of the Golden Triangle is a large swath of lawless territory that solely produces opium, but with many of the villages and small towns within the Golden Triangle being poor communities it should not be a surprise that any occupant of the communities indulge in the local production of narcotics.

 Places like northern Laos have for decades been a major point for the drug trade in and out of the Golden Triangle, at least during the days of the vast production of opium.
 Vietnam has also become a transportation hub, especially in the northern region of the country, as well the larger cities, but mainly northern Vietnam.

-Short List of Asian Drug Lord:
+Short List of Asian Drug Lords:

-4. Lo Hsing Han, a man labeled as one of the richest men in the country of Myanmar, let alone Southeast Asia, who also has been very valuable to the expansion of the economy and development within the country of Myanmar.
+4. Lo Hsing Han.
+A man labeled as one of the richest men in the country of Myanmar, let alone Southeast Asia, who also has been very valuable to the expansion of the economy and development within the country of Myanmar.
 Unfortunately, and alleged by authorities, Mr. Han has been part of a very lucrative trafficking organization since the 1960s.

-7. Phan Huu Hieu, nicknamed “Mouse” this drug lord made history by having one of the largest drug seizures in the country of Vietnam.
+7. Phan Huu Hieu.
+Nicknamed “Mouse” this drug lord made history by having one of the largest drug seizures in the country of Vietnam.
 With a drug route from Laos into Vietnam, his capture led him to be sentenced to death.

 Indonesia’s Asian Drug Laws